sanskrit-coders/sanskritnlpjava/README.md

-The corresponding webserver hosts pages such as: <sanskritnlp.appspot.com/forms/Chandas-de.htm> etc..
+The corresponding webserver hosts pages such as: http://sanskritnlp.appspot.com/forms/Chandas-de.htm etc..
+(These are listed from [https://sites.google.com/site/sanskritcode/projects])

 Where is the code?
 src/main/ has subfolders called java, scala.
 They respectively contain code written in those languages.